-I never questioned the cat owners, or owners of any species claiming to be a service pet, because frankly it isn't worth fighting over a small service animal discount.
-It has always left me scratching me head, but questioning whether or not an animal is a true service animal is not a conversation I wish to initiate, in or out of the veterinary hospital.
-However, it started my research, as this is not an area veterinary medicine schooled me in.
+Service cats have always left me scratching me head, but questioning whether or not an animal is a true service animal is not a conversation I wish to initiate – in or out of the veterinary hospital.
+However, it piqued my interest since it is not an area veterinary medicine schooled me in.

-For decades, federal law has mandated that service dogs can accompany people with disabilities as they go about their normal lives - flying in the cabin of aircraft, welcomed in restaurants and even taxi cabs.
+According to the most current ADA requirements, “Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.”
 According to the ADA, “dogs qualify as service animals when the owner has a documented disability, the dog is trained to perform a task to alleviate that disability, and the animal's presence in public does not alter the environment for others.”

-So why do we continue to see a growing number of pets, dogs, cats, birds, and other species, decked out in service animal costumes with their pet parent quick to flash a service animal ID card?
-There is no government certification for service dogs, and owners aren't required to carry proof of a service dog's training.
-This lack of oversight makes it all too tempting for some less than ethical pet parents to fraudulently pass off their pets, even cats, as service animals in the name of the convenience of having their pet accompany them.
+There is no government certification for service dogs, and owners aren't required to carry proof of a service dog's training, so some less than ethical pet parents fraudulently pass off their pets, even cats, as service animals in the name of the convenience of having their pet accompany them.

-A quick Google search led me to multiple “service animal agencies” that allow one to “register” their pet, even a cat, for less than $100, no questions asked.
-The sites are quick to highlight in bold font, “NOT ALL DISABILITIES ARE VISIBLE.”
+A quick Google search revealed multiple “service animal agencies” that allow one to “register” their pet for less than $100, no questions asked.
+The sites are quick to highlight in bold font, “not all disabilities are visible.”

 To state it bluntly, if you see a “service cat,” understand that it is not certified by ADA standards.